REVIEW: Hell’s Basement Brewery Beer – Medicine Hat, Alberta

 The ghost train is an old Alberta folklore.
 A passenger train blindly pushing in the dark of night, coming straight for the engineers train on the same tracks veering right at the last moment with ghost passengers starring into their souls.

-Rich roasted malts and oatmeal weight heavy on your tongue.
+This beer has rich roasted malts and oatmeal that weigh heavy on your tongue.
 Dark chocolate and coffee malts rail their way through your palate and this dark Stout tracks a smooth line straight to my heart.

 This is the non-leaded version of the Ghost Train Coffee Stout and allows Alberta malts to be your main focus.